-Hempitecture Prepares for NY Expansion with $5M Equity Raise
+Hempitecture Rolls Out $5M Equity Raise

 Students from the University of Idaho visit the Hempitecture plant with co-founder Mattie Mead (2nd from Left).
 Photo courtesy of Hempitecture.